aishoot/Tensorflow_Anecdote/README.md

 # TensorflowTutorial
 A tutorial of Google's tensorflow to step into Artificial Intelligence.
+(Tensorflow version: 1.4)